CORT1N/vulnbot/README.md

 # VulnBot - A vulnerable Discord Bot

-For the Hack In Time v2 that took place in my school (**ESGI**) organized by @Thom-Son, I made this multi-step challenge based on the assumption that a developer left a Discord Bot in *debug mode*.
+For the Hack In Time v2 that took place in my school (**ESGI**) organized by [Thom-Son](https://github.com/Thom-Son), I made this multi-step challenge based on the assumption that a developer left a Discord Bot in *debug mode*.

 ## Prerequisites